How a Simple Vintage Galvanized Bucket Makes the Perfect Flower Container

 Adding old plastic pots and containers before you fill the bucket or tub with soil is a great way to take up some of that wasted space between the bottom of the container and the plants.

-By filling up the extra space, you won’t have to use as much potting soil which is not only cost-effective but will keep the container lighter, making it easier to lift and move.
+By filling up the extra space, you won’t have to use as much potting soil, which is cost-effective and will also keep the container lighter, making it easier to lift and move.

 lavender in a vintage galvanized bucket